06 — The World Comes Alive

 - THE ANCIENTS — the full mythology

 Page 8 was the most carefully written.
-In 9 lines of GBA text (that’s roughly 4 sentences of normal prose), it covers the Primal Guardians, the corruption, the sacrifice, and the Ember.
+In 9 lines of GBA text — roughly 4 sentences of normal prose — it covers the Primal Guardians, the corruption, the sacrifice, and the Ember.
 Every word earned its pixels.

 Custom Sprites

-FireRed’s NPC sprites are charming but limited.
-A Gentleman standing next to a Poké Ball doesn’t exactly scream “mysterious gear merchant” and “ancient item chest.”
+FireRed’s NPC sprites are charming and limited.
+A Gentleman standing next to a Poké Ball doesn’t say “mysterious gear merchant” or “ancient item chest.”

 The Merchant

-I designed a custom hooded merchant sprite — a cloaked figure with a mysterious silhouette.
+A custom hooded merchant sprite — a cloaked figure, mysterious silhouette.
 This required:

 - A custom 7-color palette (no existing NPC palette had the right dark tones)